randa-mu/blocklock-js/README.md

 ## blocklock-js

-BlocklockJS is a TypeScript library designed to simplify the process of generating encrypted data off-chain for the dcrypt network.
+blocklock-js is a TypeScript library designed to simplify the process of generating encrypted data off-chain for the dcrypt network.
 It enables developers to securely encrypt data tied to a user-specified future chain height.
 The encrypted data can then be used to create on-chain timelock encryption requests in smart contracts.
 Once the specified chain height is mined, the user’s smart contract will receive the decryption keys automatically.

 ### Key Capabilities